-Subareolar breast abscesses are a bit more troublesome in terms of management, because they tend to last longer and tend to recur.
-Even though it is a rare condition, it tends to affect young women the most.
+Subareolar breast abscesses are a bit more troublesome in terms of management, because they tend to last longer and recur.
+Even though it is a rare condition, these abscesses affect young women the most.

 Subareolar abscesses might even require a more extensive surgical intervention, including the removal of any damaged ducts, (depending on the situation and underlying cause) and reconstruction of the nipple.

 Imaging studies for breast abscesses

 A breast abscess will likely appear on a mammogram as an ill-defined mass, typically with some areas of increased density and distortion.
 These types of features can not be confidently differentiated from breast cancer lesions.
 Mammography is also less sensitive for the diagnosis of younger women and those with dense breast tissue.